A raspy voice muttered in Joseph’s ear. Joseph’s slumber gave way to a consciousness gripped with panic but a body that would not move.

 “Your family’s farm is burned.
 Everything about you is gone.”

-The blood orange insect was gripping to the lightly swaying lantern only by the very back rows of the long creature's legs were still adhering to the lamp.
+The blood orange insect was gripping the lightly swaying lantern by its last few legs.

-Joseph let out a breathless scream as he watched the primordial terror fall towards his flesh.
+Joseph let out a breathless scream as he watched the primordial terror falling into his open eye.
 He blinked, and it disappeared.
 He felt something on his shoulder, and his body jolted up.

 “We have a grave to dig,” he said nervously.

 The inky night sky was giving way to the pink and purple hues colored in by the ascending sun.
-Joseph and his comrade were waist deep in the grave and digging deeper.
-EVery upturned layer of earth revealed writhing swarms of primordial creatures so hideous they had evolved to scurry away and seek refuge from the light of day in a sanctuary of dirt covered by stratospheres of rotting matter.
+Joseph and his comrade were waist-deep in the grave and digging deeper.
+Every upturned layer of earth revealed writhing swarms of primordial creatures so hideous they had evolved to scurry away and seek refuge from the light of day in a sanctuary of dirt covered by stratospheres of rotting organic matter.

 “These are the only things in the world you matter to now.” the slithering voice from his nightmare breathed in his ear.